norbibi/Windows_Golem_Requestor/README.md

 </p>

 Additional actions are available to manage the service.
-To update Yagna just relaunch GolemRequestorService and select option 1 (as for initial installation).
+To update Yagna just relaunch GolemRequestorService and select option 1 as for initial installation.

 <p align="center">
 <img src="resources/grs.png" width="100%">